 You should prepare a folder of official documents to bring with you to Australia, including:

-- Offer of a place / admission letter from TMT – The Makeup Technicians
+An offer of a place/admission letter from TMT – The Makeup Technicians

 If you are travelling with your family, you will need to include their documents as well.
 Keep all documents in your carry-on luggage.
 In case you lose the originals, make copies that can be left behind with family and sent to you.